A Cat’s Wish List

 “Max”, the schnauzer next door begins to wheeze, scratch and chew at himself at the first sign of Spring.
 “Kitty”, the sweet tabby across the street gets an upset tummy whenever she eats a particular food.
 And “Ginger”, your very own lovable mutt, scratches herself raw anytime she’s bitten by even one flea.
 She even keeps you up at night with the constant scratching and collar jingling!

-There are countless diseases that can cause pets to scratch including mange, fungal infections, ringworm, some bacteria, and even shampoo residue left on the pet’s skin after bathing.
-But the poor, uncomfortable pets mentioned above suffer from an affliction called allergies.
+There are countless diseases that can cause pets to scratch including mange, fungal infections, ringworm, some bacteria, and even shampoo residue left on the pet’s skin after bathing.Ā But thewebmd_rm_photo_of_cat_scratching_flea_allergy_on_neck poor, uncomfortable pets mentioned above suffer from an affliction called allergies.

 An allergy is the body’s reaction to a substance it can’t tolerate well.
 When the body comes in contact with an allergen (allergy-causing substance), either through physical contact, through something eaten, or by inhaling the substance, it produces antibodies and is called an allergic reaction.
 Common contact allergens include house dust, pollen, feathers, flea saliva, wandering Jew plants, ragweed, staph bacteria, and grass.